||Share on Facebook

-As of August 2014, the UK Foreign Office warns against all travel to Crimea and the east of Ukraine.
+As of September 2017, the UK Foreign Office still warns against all travel to Crimea and the east of Ukraine.
 The rest of the country seems largely unaffected.

 Going from south to north, the countryside starts off mildly bumpy and gets flatter the further north you go.
 Nothing of the scenery in Ukraine will knock your socks off but the public displays of drunkeness will sometimes provide amusing scenes.